detain/svg-logos/README.md

-Here's a sample `README.md` file that would be appropriate for your `detain/svg-logos` project:

----

 # SVG Logos Collection

 This project is a collection of SVG logos stored in the `svg/` directory, providing easy access to high-quality logos.
 The project includes a script to download and update logos from [WorldVectorLogo](https://worldvectorlogo.com).